-We remember a BBC docu about an ultra-Orthodox Jewish community where one of the members explained that they would always be riding the last car of the train of progress.
+We remember a BBC documentary about an ultra-Orthodox Jewish community where one of the members explained that they would always be riding the last car of the train of progress.
 Sounds poetic, but it’s ever so true.
 To at least tap into a significant market in their country, an Israeli telecom firm unveiled kosher smartphones whose features and apps aren’t offensive to orthodox sensibilities.

 The Straits Times Reports: